 Inference of species tree

-We used the genomes of 17 chelicerates and 2 insect outgroups to reconstruct the Chelicerate phylogeny, with an emphasis on Arachnids and horseshoe crabs.
+We used the genomes of 17 chelicerates and 2 insect outgroups to reconstruct the Chelicerata phylogeny, with an emphasis on Arachnids and horseshoe crabs.
 Using 11,016 gene trees we confirm the placement of Xiphosura (horseshoe crabs) as nested within Arachnids (Fig. 1A), in agreement with Ballesteros et al. (Fig 1B; Ballesteros et al. 2022).
 However, our inferred tree differs from theirs in the placement of the superorders Acariformes and Parasitiformes.
 Our results show that Acariformes is sister to the spider, scorpion, and horseshoe crab clade, while Ballesteros et al. (2022) suggest that Parasitiformes is more closely related to them.
 However, the placement of these groups is also ambiguous in their analyses and has been contentious in previous studies (Sharma et al. 2014; Ontano et al. 2021).

 Reconciliation analysis

 We used the inferred species tree, as well as two other hypothesized sets of relationships, to test various hypotheses of whole genome duplication (WGD) in the history of chelicerate evolution.
 Specifically, based on synteny and duplication of some gene families, multiple rounds of WGD have been proposed in horseshoe crabs (Nossa et al. 2014; Kenny et al. 2017; Shingate et al. 2020a; Shingate et al. 2020b), and based on the duplication of the Hox gene cluster, one WGD has been proposed in the ancestor of spiders and scorpions (Schwager et al. 2017).
-Using gene tree topologies from thousands of genes, GRAMPA finds no evidence for a WGD in the history of spiders and scorpions using our inferred species tree, the Ballesteros et al. (2022) species tree, or the traditional species tree in which horseshoe crabs are sister to Arachnids (Figs. 1 and 2).
+Using gene tree topologies from thousands of genes, GRAMPA (Thomas et al. 2017) finds no evidence for a WGD in the history of spiders and scorpions using our inferred species tree, the Ballesteros et al. (2022) species tree, or the traditional species tree in which horseshoe crabs are sister to Arachnids (Figs. 1 and 2).
 In each case, we tested whether the species tree with a WGD proposed on any of the target lineages (H1 lineages in Fig. 1) better explains the duplication history of the genes in these genomes than a species tree with no proposed WGDs.
 However, in each case we find that the species tree without any proposed WGDs results in the lowest duplication and loss score.
 Our evidence is definitive for any WGD in the history of spiders and scorpions; however, we do see evidence for large scale duplications on the branch leading to horseshoe crabs in each species tree (Fig. 1).
 We also find that the second- and third-lowest scoring scenarios when using our inferred species tree posit a WGD in horseshoe crabs (Fig. 2, Supplemental Tables S3-5, some supp fig of the trees?).
-That is, while GRAMPA did not find that a WGD in the history of horseshoe crabs is the single most parsimonious reconciliation, there are multiple pieces of evidence that point to one or more possibly occurring.
+That is, while GRAMPA did not find that a WGD in the history of horseshoe crabs as the single most parsimonious reconciliation, there are multiple pieces of evidence that point to one or more possibly occurring.

-We also find that, when comparing reconciliation scores between species trees, our species tree and the Ballesteros et al. (2022) species tree both explain the history of gene duplication and loss better than the ‘traditional’ species tree, in which horseshoe crabs are not nested within Arachnids (Fig. 2).
+We also find that, when comparing reconciliation scores between species trees, our species tree and the Ballesteros et al. (2022) species tree both explain the history of gene duplication and loss better than the ‘traditional’ species tree in which horseshoe crabs are not nested within Arachnids (Fig. 2).
 This is further evidence in favor of the placement of this group as sister to spiders and scorpions.
 While our species tree always better explains the data than Ballesteros et al. (2002), this should not be surprising since we inferred our tree from these data.

-Synteny analysis and KS analysis
+Synteny and KS analyses